MEMBRANE SEPARATION PROCESSES

-In membrane separation, semi-permeable membranes allow certain molecules or ions to pass through by diffusion and, occasionally, by specialised "facilitated diffusion".
-The rate of passage depends on the pressure, concentration and temperature of the molecules or solutes on either side, as well as the permeability of the membrane to each solute.
+Membranes allow certain molecules or ions to pass through by diffusion and sometimes by specialised ‘facilitated diffusion’.
+The rate of passage depends on the pressure, concentration and temperature of the molecules or solutes on either side of the membrane, as well as the permeability of the membrane to each solute.
 This depends on solute size, solubility properties, or chemistry.

 - Desalination of seawater and industrial process streams